Distilled Spirits Tax Return

 Override beginning inventory box: Only select this box if you are amending multiple returns.
 Your beginning inventory must always match your ending inventory for the previous period's return.

-Received from own bottling department (total from schedule 240-A).
-The total gallons of bottled or packaged distilled spirits 100 proof and under received from your own bottling department as reported on your Distilled Spirits Received from Own Bottling Department schedule.
-The total must agree with the respective federal forms.
+Received from own bottling or packaging department (total from CDTFA-240-A).
 The system will automatically calculate this field.
+The number in this field represents the total gallons of bottled or packaged distilled spirits 100 proof and under you received from your own bottling or packaging department as reported on your CDTFA-240-A, Distilled Spirits Received from Own Bottling or Packaging Department (schedule).

-Purchased or received from other licensed distilled spirits manufacturers or importers in California (total from schedule 241-A).
-The total gallons of bottled or packaged distilled spirits 100 proof and under purchased or received from other California licensed distilled spirits manufacturers or importers as reported on your Distilled Spirits Purchased or Received from Other Licensed Distilled Spirits Manufacturers/Importers in California schedule.
+Purchased or received from other licensed distilled spirits manufacturers, importers, or wholesalers in California (total from CDTFA-241-A).
 The system will automatically calculate this field.
+The number in this field represents the total gallons of bottled or packaged distilled spirits 100 proof and under you purchased or received from other California licensed distilled spirits manufacturers, importers, or wholesalers as reported on your CDTFA-241-A, Distilled Spirits Purchased or Received from Other Licensed Distilled Spirits Manufacturers, Importers, or Wholesalers in California (schedule).

 Imported into California (total from CDTFA-242-A).
-The total gallons of bottled or packaged distilled spirits 100 proof and under acquired by direct importation from out-of-state or from the Foreign Trade Zone as reported on your Distilled Spirits Imported into California schedule.
 The system will automatically calculate this field.
+The number in this field represents the total gallons of bottled or packaged distilled spirits 100 proof and under you acquired by direct importation from out-of-state or from the Foreign Trade Zone as reported on your CDTFA-242-A, Distilled Spirits Imported into California (schedule).

 Returns from California retailers (do not include returns from wholesalers or returns from out-of-state).
 Enter the total gallons of bottled or packaged distilled spirits returned from California retailers.
 Wholesalers and rectifiers may accept the return of bottled or packaged distilled spirits 100 proof and under from retailers, provided the distilled spirits were sold to the retailer by the wholesaler or rectifier.
 Do not include returns from wholesalers or returns from out-of-state.